mottosso/allzpark/docs/pages/getting-started.md

 #### An application package

-Ok, but we didn't really create an application so much as just add an existing one to the project.
-Let's create a new application from your OS and add *that* to the project too.
+Ok, but we didn't really create an application so much as just add an existing one to the profile.
+Let's create a new application from your OS and add *that* to the profile too.

 You can pick any application you'd like, for the purposes of this guide I'll make a package for a text editor.